DevenJnando/flood-monitor/README.md

 accessed by clicking the `Live Map` link in the navigation bar at the top of the screen.

-The map is made using the [react-map-gl](https://visgl.github.io/react-map-gl/), which is an extension library which "reactifys" [Mapbox GL](https://www.mapbox.com/mapbox-gljs).
+The map is made using the [react-map-gl](https://visgl.github.io/react-map-gl/), which is an extension library which "reactifies" [Mapbox GL](https://www.mapbox.com/mapbox-gljs).
 This library was chosen for its incredible versatility, customisation and extensibility.

 Map markers represent the general location of the flood and,